 - Medicaid reimbursements to improve dramatically, coming at par with Medicare, thereby encouraging primary care providers to accept Medicaid patients.
 States are expected to raise reimbursement rates to the tune of 70-100% before January 2014 in order to build a primary care practice base large enough to the newly insured Medicaid patients

-These significant changes would translate into greater focus on Revenue Cycle Management and transform reimbursement patterns of most family practitioners.
-Family practitioners will have to –
+These significant changes would translate into a greater focus on Revenue Cycle Management and transform reimbursement patterns of most family practitioners.
+Family practitioners will have to:

-- Accommodate latest changes in coding into the medical billing systems
+- Accommodate the latest changes in coding into the medical billing systems

 - Adhere to government regulations and ACA reforms